rmercker/Algorithms/README.md

 # Algorithms

-Completeed algorithms from COP3530 and Online Test (like hackerrank)
+Completeed algorithms from Data Structures and Algorithms and Online Test (like hackerrank)